spacetelescope/jdaviz/docs/specviz2d/plugins.rst

 The input 2D spectrum default to "From Plugin" which will use the settings defined in the Background step to create a background-subtracted image without needing to export it into the app itself.
 To use a different 2D spectrum loaded in the app (or exported from the Background step), choose that from the dropdown instead.

-As in the Background step, the central trace of the extraction region can either be adopted from the settings in the Trace step (with "From Plugin"), an independent flat trace ("Manual"), or by selecting the label of a Trace loaded into the app.
+To skip background subtraction, choose the original 2D spectrum as input.

 To visualize or export the resulting 2D spectrum, provide a data label and click "Extract".
 The resulting spectrum object can be accessed from the API as any other data product in the spectrum